JeremyBakker/tetris/README.md

 ## Background

-[Adam Myers](https://github.com/ANMyers) and I built the application during the frontend portion of our course at [Nashville Software School](http://nashvillesoftwareschool.com/).
+[Adam Myers](https://github.com/ANMyers) and I built this application during the frontend portion of our course at [Nashville Software School](http://nashvillesoftwareschool.com/).
 The assignment was a group challenge in the curriculum that no group in previous cohorts had yet to complete.
 We did.
 And as you can see in the code, it was a wild process.
 We built it over a weekend and left a code base that is unruly and sparsely commented.
 But the game works, which was the goal of the challenge.

 I leave this code on my GitHub profile as a memorial.